itlab-vision/dl-benchmark/src/cpp_dl_benchmark/README.md

 # CPP DL Benchmark

 The tool allows to measure deep learning models inference performance with various inference frameworks.
-This implementation inspired by [OpenVINO Benchmark C++ tool](https://github.com/openvinotoolkit/openvino/tree/master/samples/cpp/benchmark_app) as a reference and stick to its measurement methodology, thus provide consistent performance results.
+This implementation inspired by [OpenVINO Benchmark C++ tool][benchmark-app] as a reference and stick to its measurement methodology, thus provide consistent performance results.

 ## Common prerequisites